sir-george2500/sir-george2500/README.md

 - 🎯 Precision in problem-solving

 **Other Passions:**
-- 🏆 Competitive Programming and Algorithm Design and System Design
+- 🏆 Competitive Programming with Java,Algorithm Design and System Design
 - ⌨️ Vim/Neovim enthusiast (best editor, willing to defend this!)
 - 🌱 Currently mastering **Rust** and **Java** through hands-on projects